Back of House, Front of Mind Podcast

 Back of House, Front of Mind is a podcast presented by Healthy Mind Menu, an industry-led initiative that aims to improve lives and normalise conversations around mental health for those working in the hospitality industry.

-Hosted by Angela and Paisley, in each episode, we’ll be diving into different topics related to mental health and chatting with experts and friends in the industry.
+Hosted by Paisley Madison, each episode dives into different topics related to mental health, featuring chats with experts and friends in the industry.

-Let’s make sure mental health in the hospitality industry is always on the menu!
+Let’s ensure mental health in the hospitality industry is always on the menu!

 View Episodes and more!